$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: The Probabilistic Model

 \section{The Probabilistic Model}

 In this section we define our probabilistic model; our presentation roughly follows the structure of the generative model.
 We first give an overview of the dependencies between variables, as described by conditional probabilities.
 We then cover the latent differential equation model used to describe the underlying physics.
-Then, the pseudo-observation model is covered, followed by the decoder and the encoder.
-To be precise, we assume a general \gls*{SSM}:
+The pseudo-observation model is defined, followed by the decoder and the encoder.
+We assume a general \gls*{SSM}: